qdang2025/qdang2025/README.md

 <h3>Private Repos</h3>
 <p>By the way, you may find that some of the projects are private, as they were made in the context of class projects.
 Those are required to be hidden per University policies =( </p>

 <p>Thank you for taking the time to visit my GitHub page.
-I hope you've found something here that you like, and that you'll come back to visit again soon.
-If you have any questions, comments, or feedback, please feel free to reach out to me.
+I hope you've found something here that intrigues you, and if you have any questions, comments, or feedback, please feel free to reach out to me.
 I'd love to hear from you!</p>